TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 More on Volunteering, Working, and Living in Thailand

 A visa is required for most (short- and long-term) visitors to Thailand, whether for purposes of tourism, business, study, or other reasons.
-Check the Thai Embassy site for more information.
+First check Royal Thai Consulates in your home country for more detailed information on what can sometimes be an involved process.

 Volunteer opportunities abound in Thailand, but some organizations that offer such opportunities are more trusted and well-known than others.